haldokan/JavaEdge/JavaEdge/how-things-work/README.md

-In order to appreciate the issues in designing algorithms and using data structures I re-implementation:
+In order to appreciate the issues in designing algorithms and using data structures I re-implemented:

 concurrent hash map with multiple hash spaces, using open addressing for handling collisions